-A large number of fragmented rock crystals were recovered from the city center.
-These findings offer insights into an extensive trade network, showcasing Aguntum as the sole known Roman hub for this coveted, high value resource material that were highly desired in ancient times.
+Many fragmented rock crystals were recovered from the city center.
+These findings offer insights into an extensive trade network, showcasing Aguntum as the sole known Roman hub for this coveted, high value resource material that was highly desired in ancient times.
 The presence of these artifacts indicates Aguntum's status as a pivotal transshipment center, where commerce and cultural exchange converged.